socsol/cljlab/README.md

 Clojure.
 This is done by leveraging two existing Java libraries, [matlabcontrol][mc] and [JavaOctave][jo].
-The point of this library is to smooth over the differences between these two libraries so that you can interface with whichever \*lab interface is available.
+The point of this library is to smooth over the differences between these two libraries so that you can interface with whichever \*lab is available.

 A lot of work still needs to be done on ferrying more complex datatypes to/from Clojure.
 At present, the following work: